 BaMidbar offers a sliding scale free structure, with therapy session costs between $35-$155 for a 50-minute session.
 Fees are determined by a client’s financial circumstances.
 You can learn more about our sliding scale fee structure and the financial information requested here.

-Not currently.
-We are working hard to get contracted with a variety of insurance agencies, and anticipate accepting insurance by Spring 2024.
-In the meantime, we offer a sliding scale for all clients.
 Once you share a bit more about your household, you will be notified of a fee change.
 Upon notice of a fee change, your fee is valid for up to six months or until BaMidbar accepts your insurance.
 If BaMidbar does not accept your insurance after six (6) months, or should your financial situation change over the next six (6) months, we may ask for you to resubmit the sliding scale form.

 - In Massachusetts, BaMidbar offers both in-person and virtual therapy.
 Our Boston offices are located at the JCC of Greater Boston: 333 Nahanton St., Newton MA 02459.